-Ensure that the mounting location of the child restraint system within the vehicle is correct.
+Ensure that the child restraint system to be installed is compatible with the vehicle type.
+Ensure that the mounting location of the child restraint system within the vehicle is correct, see following tables.

 Allow children to enter and exit the vehicle only on the side facing away from the traffic.